isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-dtl-tables.md

 ---
 description: Detail tables enable you to view additional information about a subset of data, which is defined by the selections that you make in other visualizations.
-seo-description: Detail tables enable you to view additional information about a subset of data, which is defined by the selections that you make in other visualizations.
-seo-title: Detail table
 solution: Analytics
 title: Detail table
 topic: Data workbench